jpueberbach4/bp.markets.ingest/dukascopy/README.md

 >**❗Use the modifier ```skiplast``` to control whether the last (potentially open) candle should be dropped from a timeframe. \
 ❗Skiplast only has effect when --until is not set or set to a future datetime**

+You now have your own local forex high-performance analytics and data stack :)

 ---

 ## Performance Benchmarks